ErikaJacobs/Personal-Website/content/post/All You Need Is Love For APIs/index.md

 lastmod: "2020-05-22T00:00:00Z"
 projects: []
 subtitle: ''
-summary: After working with COVID-19 data from Johns Hopkins university through AWS, I thought it would be a good idea to make a dashboard to share information with others.
-This blog features the Dash library, which helps to build dashboards in Python!
+summary: I was able to connect to Spotify and pull all artist, album, and track information about The Beatles by using an API.
+This post features information on this project, and how the Spotify API was useful.
 tags:
 - Python
 - PostGreSQL